hli226/mvnimpute/README.md

 `avg.plot`: draws trace plots of the averaged values of the parameters from the multiple imputation.

-`calcu.acf`: calculates the autocorrelation values and draws ACF plots.
+`acf.calc`: calculates the autocorrelation values and draws ACF plots.

 `nhanes.dat`: 2011 - 2016 NHANES demographics, PCB measurements, and
 heavy metal pollutants data.